 Brown hares are perhaps one of the few introduced species that people tend to mistake for natives.
 Precisely when they are brought to Britain is lost in the annals of time, but archaeological evidence points to an introduction at some point during the Iron Age, while genetic data suggest these animals were brought from the Netherlands or Denmark.
 The Brown hare was once a common site in Britain’s agricultural land but appears to be in decline, largely as a result of habitat loss and, perhaps, continued persecution from hare coursers.
 Today, despite remaining widespread, their stronghold is southern England and, particularly East Anglia and Kent.

 That which follows is a summary of Brown hare natural history.
-The detailed article for this species is in preparation.
+The detailed article for this species will follow in due course.

 The Brown hare at a glance